ennis/artifice/NOTES.md

         - source code (can be an attribute, can be evaluated)

 - Problem: a lot of things can be attributes, and can be bound to an expression, etc.
-    - Given a Node (primit  ive type), create schema objects that access an aspect of the node
+    - Given a Node (primitive type), create schema objects that access an aspect of the node
     - schema ~ traits

 - Attributes that can be both a connection or a value?